WHAT DOES NORMAL INFANT SLEEP EVEN MEAN?

 Another systematic review and meta analysis by Galland et al. (2012) “Normal sleep patterns in infants and children: a systematic review of observational studies.” reviewed the current literature collecting the mean and variability of sleep durations, number of night wakings, sleep latency, longest sleep period overnight, and number of daytime naps.
 And their findings looked like this.

 What we see here is that what they found correlates to what the National Sleep Foundation also says: That normal infant sleep is in fact quite a large range.
 We see that anywhere between 9.7 - 15.9 hours for an infant; 9.9 - 13.8 hours for a toddler/preschooler and even between 7.6 - 10.8 hours for a child is within the range of expected normal.
-That is a huge 3-6 hours variability in real world data of what is normal infant sleep in terms of sleep duration.
+That is a huge 3-6 hours variability in real world data of what is normal in terms of sleep duration.

 SHOULD MY BABY STILL BE WAKING/FEEDING THROUGH THE NIGHT